jinghuazhao/gwas2/docs/Caprion.md

   done
 ```

-Note that long names will be abbreviated by Stata, whose algorithm does not always produce unique names.
+Note that long (`full`) names will be abbreviated (`abbrev`) by Stata, whose algorithm does not always produce unique names.
+We also have versions for raw data and inverse normalised (_invn) data.

 ## execution